Let's face it: sump pumps are expensive, and you want to buy the best one available.

 The best feature of this pump is the large discharge and the ability to pass 1/2 inch spherical solids, beating its competitors by far.
 If you have debris filled water, then this is the pump you want to choose.

 That being said, the pump doesn't handle the highest capacity as it pumps a maximum of 43 gallons per minute.
 This could be problematic if you have a higher flow of water needing to be pumped out.

-The pump's float switch kicks on at 5 inches of depth and kicks off at 19.25" of depth.
+The pump's float switch turns on the pump at 7.25" and turns off at 3".